- What’s the difference between CFDs and investing?

 When you close your position, you’ll exchange the difference in the asset’s price with your provider.
 If it’s gone up, you’ll earn a profit.
 If it’s fallen, you’ll earn a loss.

-Learn more about CFDs.
+Learn more about how CFDs work.

-As you can see, the end result from both transactions is the same.
+As you can see, the result from both transactions is the same.
 Buying 50 Apple CFDs gives you the same exposure as buying 50 Apple shares.
 But because you never own the underlying asset with CFDs, you can access some useful benefits for active traders.

 Benefits of CFD trading